CCMS-UCSD/GNPSDocumentation/docs/metaboscapeexportforgnps/MetaboScapeexportforGNPSSiriusmodule.md

 1. Open Cytoscape 3.4 (or more recent version).
 2. Install the Cytoscape App *ChemViz2* - http://apps.cytoscape.org/apps/chemviz2.
 3. Import the molecular networking files downloaded from GNPS into Cytoscape.
-    * a.
-Import the network topology.
+    * Import the network topology.
 Go to *File/Import/Network/File* - select the .pairsinfo file in *networkedges_selfloop* folder.
 See documentation for more details [here](https://bix-lab.ucsd.edu/display/Public/Cytoscape+3.4+Visualization+and+Analysis+Documentation).
-    * b.
-Import the node information table.
+    * Import the node information table.
 Go to *File/Import/Table/File* - select the .tsv file in *clusterinfosummarygroup_attributes_withIDs_withcomponentID* folder.
-    * c.
-Import the MS/MS spectral library annotation table.
+    * Import the MS/MS spectral library annotation table.
 Go to *File/Import/Table/File* - select the .tsv file in *result_specnets_DB* folder.
-    * d.
-Import the bucket table (MS/MS only) exported from MetaboScape.
+    * Import the bucket table (MS/MS only) exported from MetaboScape.
 Go to *File/Import/Table/File* - select the .csv file.

 ![img](img/metaboscapeexportforgnps/Cyto3.PNG)
 Figure X. Import the molecular network topology.